CakeDC/favorites/readme.md

 For support and feature request, please visit the [Favorites Plugin Support Site](http://cakedc.lighthouseapp.com/projects/59901-favourites-plugin/).

 For more information about our Professional CakePHP Services please visit the [Cake Development Corporation website](http://cakedc.com).

+## Branch strategy ##

+The master branch holds the STABLE latest version of the plugin.
+Develop branch is UNSTABLE and used to test new features before releasing them.

+Previous maintenance versions are named after the CakePHP compatible version, for example, branch 1.3 is the maintenance version compatible with CakePHP 1.3.
+All versions are updated with security patches.

+## Contributing to this Plugin ##

+Please feel free to contribute to the plugin with new issues, requests, unit tests and code fixes or new features.
+If you want to contribute some code, create a feature branch from develop, and send us your pull request.
+Unit tests for new features and issues detected are mandatory to keep quality high.

 ## License ##